 What happens when I lean my head forward?

 Think about holding a heavy box – you likely hold it close to your body without even thinking about it.
 Should you reach your arms straight out and hold the box away from your body you will quickly discover that the box feels heavier.
 The same goes for your neck.

 Your neck is well adjusted to holding the weight of your head in an upright position.
 However, when you lean yourself forward and your neck sticks out, it feels stressed to support the weight.

 The typical posture of leaning forward over your phone also causes you to round your shoulders or lift them up towards your ears.

 How should I use my cell phone?

 The next time you use your phone (maybe you are right now), pay special attention to your posture.
 Many of us have a bad habit of leaning forward and hunching over when using our cell phones.

 Additionally, many of us hold our phones parallel to the ground, causing us to tilt our chins down to see the display.
-To lessen the risk of putting yourself in this uncomfortable position, instead hold your phone up more, so that you can look forward to see it.
+To lessen the risk of putting yourself in this uncomfortable position, instead hold your phone up more, so that you can look forward to view your screen.